amirgi73/pyDecryptor/README.md

 Notes
 =============
 - The input file should be in .csv format. otherwise you get an error.
-- The input file should contain two elements speretaed by a comma in each line:
+- The input file should contain two elements seperated by a comma in each line:

         user1,hashedPassword1
         user2,hashedpassword2